elliotlarson/dev-notes/ruby-thor-notes.md

 end
 ```

-## Calling a rake task from a thor task
+## Calling a Rake task from a Thor task

 In your `Thorfile` you need to make sure to load the rake tasks: